20 of the Greatest Speeches in History

 Yankee Stadium (1939)

-Lou Gehrig’s lengthy and successful career seemed like it would last forever.
-The Yankees first baseman was notoriously durable, always giving 100% to the game–earning him the nickname “Iron Horse.”
+Lou Gehrig’s long and successful career seemed like it would last forever.
+The Yankees first baseman was durable, always giving 100% to the game, earning him the nickname “Iron Horse.”
 Gehrig was afflicted by the disease that would come to be known as Lou Gehrig’s Disease.
-The Yankees hosted a ceremony to pay tribute to their beloved teammate Gehrig.
-They announced his number was being retired, gave glowing speeches of his greatness, and presented him with many gifts including plaques and trophies.
+The Yankees hosted a ceremony to honor him, where they announced his number was retired and gave glowing speeches of his greatness.
+They also presented him with plaques and trophies.

-Gehrig gave a speech to the crowd instead of wallowing in self-pity.
-He spoke about what he was grateful for and how lucky he felt.
-He also said he considered himself “the luckiest man on the face of the earth.”
-Gehrig’s speech is remembered as one of the most emotional and powerful speeches in baseball history.
+Gehrig gave a speech to the crowd, focusing on gratitude instead of self-pity.
+He expressed how lucky he felt, even calling himself “the luckiest man on the face of the earth.”
+Gehrig’s speech remains one of the most emotional and powerful moments in baseball history.

 19. “Their Finest Hour” by Winston Churchill